+c ~ normal(1, 0.2) )

+In some cases it was not possible to measure R0p .
+These missing values were included in the back-calculation model and estimated by using standard methods for missing data (REF).

+Afterwards, the back-calculation by the Modified Fry (MF) model (eq.
+3) (Vigliola et al. 2000) was applied for each individual:

+(eq.
+2)

 MF model: Ri−lnR0plnlnLcpt−a−lnL0p−alnRcpt−lnR0plnL0p−a+Li=a+exp (eq.
-5)
+3)

-where Li and Ri are the fish length and otolith radius at age i, and L0p and R0p are the fish size and radius of otolith at hatching.
-R0p was assigned the average value for the species when it was impossible to estimate; in this case NA is marked in the dataset.
-The L0p parameter was given in table II.
+where Li and Ri are the fish length and otolith radius at age i, and L0p and R0p are the fish size and radius of otolith at hatching and .
+The L0p parameter is shown in table II.

 Table II.
 Fish size at hatching (L0p) for each species in this study.
 Level refers to the taxonomic level at which L0p was calculated.
 When not possible, L0p from different studies were averaged.